Biochemical Engineers

 Introduction

-Biochemical engineers conduct research on various biological substances to develop products such as plastics, oils, paints, detergents, pharmaceuticals, agricultural chemicals, and foods for public consumption.
+Biochemical engineers conduct research on various biological substances to develop products such as plastics, oils, paints, detergents, pharmaceuticals, agricultural chemicals, and foods for human consumption.
 The products they help to develop consist of a combination of lab-made and organic materials.
 They conduct lab experiments to study biological substances, their environments, and aim to create new compounds that are safe to use, economical, and beneficial to society.
-The profession that is closest to biochemical engineers tha...
+Approximately 19,700 bioengineers and biomedical engineers a...

 Quick Facts